Education Laws and Regulations

 6. provide students with continuous supervision by the employer;

-7. provide students with vocational technical credit;
+7. provide students with career technical education credit;

 8. provide a written agreement between the school, employer, student and parent/guardian delineating the conditions of the employment including, but not limited to, hours, wages and time-off.
 The agreement shall include the skills to be acquired by the student.
 The employer shall agree to meet all applicable requirements of state and federal labor laws and regulations including, but not limited to, those addressing worker compensation insurance, equal employment opportunity and occupational safety and health;